andarkrc/SDA-Tema3/README.md

 	graph_node_t graph_node_create(void);
 	void graph_node_destroy(graph_node_t gnode);
 	```
-	These 2 functions will to just that.
+	These 2 functions will do just that.
 They work with graph nodes declared on the stack.
 	I don't recommend using graph nodes allocated on the heap, as that's just one extra (and useless) step, as the
 	memory used by the `gnode` member will already be on the heap (when you allocate a new data struct).

 7. ## Graph's ID Sytem

 	For the sake of ease-of-use I implemented a basic ID system for the graph.<br>
-	You SHOULD **NOT** really interact with it externally.<br>
+	You SHOULD **NOT** really interact with it from outside (like a private member of a class).<br>
 	This is why these functions exist and do what they do:
 	```C
 	graph_add_node() // -> This function adds a new node to the graph and returns the node's ID.